How To - Build a High-Quality Radio-less AllStar Node for Under $100

 USB Radio Interface

-CM108 USB interfaces work well though require some modifications, including soldering onto a ~0.01" (0.25mm) wide IC pin.
+CM108 USB interfaces work well but require some modifications, including soldering onto a ~0.01" (0.25mm) wide IC pin.
 If you have a microscope and experience with soldering surface-mount parts this is easy to do but otherwise could be challenging.

 Total: $7